-- > Project Safety Impacts - The use of nationally-recognized high visibility enforcement programs can make a significant reduction in the number of fatalities and crashes on State roadways. - NHTSA also recommends that DREs participate in HVE activities and checkpoints and respond to serious and fatal crashes. - Linkage Between Program Area - Law enforcement agencies can target their enforcement patrols in areas overrepresented in impaired driving, speeding, distracted, and/or unbelted crashes and fatalities.
+- Project Safety Impacts - The use of nationally-recognized high visibility enforcement programs can make a significant reduction in the number of fatalities and crashes on State roadways. - NHTSA also recommends that DREs participate in HVE activities and checkpoints and respond to serious and fatal crashes. - This strategy will help educate law enforcement on latest practices to address impaired driving and assess all aspects of the SFST program in the State and identify opportunities to improve policies and procedures.
+National research shows the combined components of the SFST are 91% accurate in identifying drivers with BACs above the illegal limit of .08. - > Linkage Between Program Area - Law enforcement agencies can target their enforcement patrols in areas overrepresented in impaired driving, speeding, distracted, and/or unbelted crashes and fatalities.
 National research shows that highly visible saturation patrols are effective in arresting drivers who violate traffic laws.
-Such effective programs can help to reduce the proportion of crashes in the State that involved traffic violations. - Rationale for Selection
+Such effective programs can help to reduce the proportion of crashes in the State that involved traffic violations.

+- Rationale for Selection

-- High visibility saturation patrols are a proven countermeasure, with a four-star rating in Countermeasures That Work. - > Planned Activities
+- High visibility saturation patrols are a proven countermeasure, with a four-star rating in Countermeasures That Work.

+- > Planned Activities